-Figure 5.20: Hopefully these children have self-efficacy about playing the violin Another important development in self-understanding is self-efficacy, which is the belief that you are capable of carrying out a specific task or of reaching a specific goal (Bandura, 1977, 1986, 1997).
+Figure 5.20: Hopefully these children have self-efficacy about playing the violin.

+Another important development in self-understanding is self-efficacy, which is the belief that you are capable of carrying out a specific task or of reaching a specific goal (Bandura, 1977, 1986, 1997).
 Large discrepancies between self-efficacy and ability can create motivational problems for the individual (Seifert, 2011).
-If a student believes that they can solve mathematical problems, then the student is more likely to attempt the mathematics homework that the teacher assigns.
+If a student believes that he or she can solve mathematical problems, then the student is more likely to attempt the mathematics homework that the teacher assigns.
 Unfortunately, the converse is also true.
-If a student believes that they are incapable of math, then the student is less likely to attempt the math homework, regardless of their actual ability in math.
-Since self-efficacy is self-constructed, it is possible for students to miscalculate or misperceive their true skill, and these misperceptions can have complex effects on students' motivations.
+If a student believes that he or she is incapable of math, then the student is less likely to attempt the math homework regardless of the student's actual ability in math.
+Since self-efficacy is selfconstructed, it is possible for students to miscalculate or misperceive their true skill, and these misperceptions can have complex effects on students' motivations.
 It is possible to have either too much or too little self-efficacy, and according to Bandura (1997) the optimum level seems to be either at, or slightly above, true ability.

 An interactive H5P element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.openedmb.ca/lifespandevelopment/?p=275#h5p-48 Media Attributions • Figure 5.20: Hopefully these children have self-efficacy about playing the violin. © woodleywonderworks is licensed under a CC BY (Attribution) license About the authors Martha Lally Suzanne Valentine-French Dinesh Ramoo
+You can view it online here: https://pressbooks.openedmb.ca/lifespandevelopment/?p=275#h5p-48

+• Figure 5.20: Hopefully these children have self-efficacy about playing the violin. © woodleywonderworks is licensed under a CC BY (Attribution) license

-Socioemotional Development in Middle and Late Childhood Copyright © 2022 by Martha Lally; Suzanne Valentine-French; and Dinesh Ramoo is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
-85 Kohlberg's Stages of Moral Development Martha Lally and Suzanne Valentine-French Kohlberg (1963) built on the work of Piaget and was interested in finding out how our moral reasoning changes as we get older.
+Socioemotional Development in Middle and Late Childhood by Martha Lally; Suzanne Valentine-French; and Dinesh Ramoo is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.

+85. Kohlberg's Stages of Moral Development

+Kohlberg (1963) built on the work of Piaget and was interested in finding out how our moral reasoning changes as we get older.
 He wanted to find out how people decide what is right and what is wrong.
 Just as Piaget believed that children's cognitive development follows specific patterns, Kohlberg (1984) argued that we learn our moral values through active thinking and reasoning, and that moral development follows a series of stages.
 Kohlberg's six stages are generally organized into three levels of moral reasons.
-To study moral development, Kohlberg (1984) posed moral dilemmas to children, teenagers, and adults, such as the following:
+To study moral development, Kohlberg posed moral dilemmas to children, teenagers, and adults, such as the following: